gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Scope Semantics Registry # {#iana-scope-semantics}

-IANA is asked to register the following entry in the  "ACE Scope Semantics" registry defined in Section 10.12 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the  "ACE Scope Semantics" registry defined in {{Section 10.12 of I-D.ietf-ace-key-groupcomm}}.

 * Value: SEM_ID_TBD